 There are two potable water taps throughout the park.
 One is near the grassy area and the other is at the boat launch.
 They’re functional for most of the year, except for the off-season.
 There are also six washrooms (pit and flush) and some are wheelchair accessible.

 The park doesn’t offer any rentals or stores, but it’s only a few kilometers from the nearest store so you don’t have to go far if you need something.

-Just like many places in the Okanagan, Mara was named after a successful old guy.
-John Andrew Mara (1840-1920) owned most of the ranch land between Enderby and Sicamous and was a pretty well-known local politician and merchant.
+Mara was named after John Andrew Mara (1840-1920).
+He owned most of the ranch land between Enderby and Sicamous and was a pretty well-known local politician and merchant.
 The community of Mara was settled in the late 1800s and most of the settlers arrived after the railway was finished in 1892.

 During WWI, there were two internment camps on Mara Lake and thousands of Ukrainians and Europeans were imprisoned.
 Later during the Great Depression, two relief camps were set up to provide employment and those men widened the road between Mara and Sicamous.
 One of these camps was located where the provincial park stands today.

 Today, it’s primarily a farming community and is home to about 300 people.
 Mara Provincial Park was established in 1938.

 I’ll be the first to admit that some outdoor activities have a long list of daunting gear that quickly becomes overwhelming (I’m looking at you, backpacking).
 Luckily, Mara is one of those places where you don’t really need anything, but there is some gear that would make your visit even better!

 - Swimsuit: Mara has a beautiful, pristine beach, so chances are you’ll want to go swimming.
 I looove Londre Bodywear and Wolven!
 Their suits are made of recycled plastic bottles and look amazing on everyone.